geographika/PythonDotNet/README.md

 Installation
 ------------

-Copy the three files in each folder to the DLLs folder in the Python installation e.g. C:\Python27\DLLs Test the files work correctly in IDLE using the following statements:
+Copy the clr.pyd and Python.Runtime.dll files in each folder to the DLLs folder in the Python installation e.g. C:\Python27\DLLs
+Test the files work correctly in IDLE using the following statements:

 	>>> import clr